-1. Select the field that will act as a trigger for setting the current field's value.
+1. Select the field(s) that will act as a trigger for setting the current field's value.

-When the trigger field is updated, the query is run and the current field's value is set.
+You can add up to 5 different trigger fields.
+When any of the trigger fields is updated, the query is run, and the current field's value is set.